jeeveshreddy/Jeeveshreddy/README.md

 ## Hi there 👋

 I’m **Jeevesh Reddy Katha** 👨‍💻
-🚀 Robotics Engineer | 🧠 Innovator | 🤖 Automation Enthusiast
+🚀 Robotics Engineer | 🤖 Roboticist

 ### 🌟 About Me

-- 🔭 Currently advancing automation in **robotics, automotive, and aerospace industries**
+- 💼 Currently working at **L&T Technology Services**
-- 🌱 Exploring **cutting-edge navigation and control systems**
+- 🎓 Graduated with a bachelor's degree in **Mechatronics Engineering**
-- ⚡ Building intelligent systems to tackle real-world challenges
+- 🤖 Passionate about bringing robots to life and advancing automation

 ---